CharlesGueunet/vimmic/README.md

 You may need to restart Vim for your changes to the configuration to apply.

-Please read the list of [plugins mapping](Keymap.md) and the [plugin configuration](Config.md) documentations as they are well documented and provide many tips and tricks!
+Please read the Vimmic's help ( `:help vimmic` ) as it is well documented and provide many tips and tricks!

 ### Enabling / disabling plugins

-If you want to disable / enable plugins, you can use the `$HOME/.vimrc.preconf` file to force our plugin manager (Dein) to add / remove a plugin.
+As described in the *vimmic-config* help, if you want to disable / enable plugins, you can use the `$HOME/.vimrc.preconf` file to force our plugin manager (Dein) to add / remove a plugin.
 More details are available in the sample in `extra/vimrc.preconf.sample`.

-Do not forget to reload your configuration by:
+Do not forget to restart your Vim afterward, the editor can ask you to call `:Update` if nedded.
-* restarting vim
-* running `:Update`
-* restarting vim again.

 __Structure__
 --------------